SMAA Implementation Example with Vireo RHI

 smaaBlendWeightPipeline = vireo->createGraphicPipeline(pipelineConfig);

-pipelineConfig.colorRenderFormats[0] = renderFormat; // format final de l'image
+pipelineConfig.colorRenderFormats[0] = renderFormat; // final image format

 pipelineConfig.fragmentShader = vireo->createShaderModule("shaders/smaa_neighborhood_blend.frag");